mehul200625/CodeForge/README.md

 # CodeForge
-a collection of efficient and clean code snippets, algorithms and mini-projects in multiple programming languages.
+A collection of efficient and clean code snippets, algorithms and mini-projects in multiple programming languages.